ncarlier/htmlgrabr/README.md

 - Clean the page content:
   - Extract main HTML content using [mozilla-readability](https://github.com/mozilla/readability)
   - Sanitize HTML content using [DOMPurify](https://github.com/cure53/DOMPurify), with some extras:
-    - Remove blacklisted links or images
+    - Remove unwanted links or images
     - Remove pixel tracker
     - Remove unwanted attributes (such as `style`, `class`, `id`, ...)
     - And more